-The towing eye is stowed with the vehicle tools \diamondsuit 108.
+The towing eye is stowed with the vehicle tools \$\dip\$ 107.

 Screw in the towing eye as far as it will go until it stops in a horizontal position.
-If necessary, use jack handle to tighten.

 Attach a tow rope - or better still a tow rod - to the towing eye.